 If you're not sure how to make your resume look nice, just use a resume builder.
 It'll do it for you.

 But wait!
 A resume summary is NOT a resume objective, although people often confuse the two.

 What is a resume objective then?

-Let’s take a look at a resume objective that helped someone become a Server Manufacturing Supervisor at Google:
+Let’s take a look at the resume objective that helped someone become a Server Manufacturing Supervisor at Google:

 It’s quite okay, right?
 Still, it pales in comparison with the resume summary above.

-Part of the reason is that lists your goals, not your qualifications.
-Which is okay but it doesn’t help hiring managers see if you’re qualified enough to solve their company’s problems.
+Part of the reason is that it lists your goals, not your qualifications.
+Which is okay, but it doesn’t help hiring managers see if you’re qualified enough to solve their company’s problems.

 For this reason, you should only go with a resume objective if you’re a student, fresh graduate or if you’re changing careers.
 It can be really useful if you have no relevant experiences to speak of yet.